 Severe pain – Too much elbow popping and pain are signs of severe injury.
 Make sure to get it checked out by a medical professional.

-Why is There Pain in My Elbow When I’m Straightening My Arm?
+Why Does My Elbow Hurt When I Straighten My Arm?

 If your elbow pain increases instead of fading away over time, then it can be considered chronic.